hhru/android-multimodule-plugin/plugins/hh-geminio/docs/en/MODULES_TEMPLATES.md

   the created module will need to be connected.

 - Additional parameters are available in FTL-templates of new modules:
-    * `__librariesModules` - a list of module names that the user has selected as dependencies
     * `__applicationsModules` - a list of names of application-modules to which the created module will need to be connected.